Using Veterans Benefits to Study Abroad

 • Students must be enrolled in courses that will apply to their degree program.

-VA benefits cannot pay third-party/study abroad program providers/companies
+VA benefits cannot pay third-party/study abroad program providers/companies (such as API, CEA CAPA, CIEE, DIS Study Abroad, SAI, WorldStrides, etc.).

-The BAH (Basic Allowance for Housing) is available if the program is an approved study abroad program through VA.
+The BAH (Basic Allowance for Housing) is available if the program is an approved study abroad program through the VA.